varun-jalandery/tictactoe/README.md

 This game solution is done in nodejs and is tested in v8.11.3 LTS version of node.
+No external dependencies are used except chai and mocha for unit testing.
+These dependencies are saved as devDependencies.

 You can run the below command to install nodejs and npm.
 To install the nodejs and npm, run the below command.